Search

 CO₂ contracts for difference: Participation in the preliminary procedure is a prerequisite for funding

-Companies can apply for funding in the preliminary procedure for the Climate Protection Contracts program until 1 December 2025.
-The funding from the Federal Ministry for Economic Affairs and Energy (BMWE) is aimed at both traditional energy-intensive industries (including chemicals, paper, cement and glass) and SMEs that want to convert their production processes to be climate-friendly.
+Companies can apply for funding in the preliminary procedure for the climate protection contracts program until 1 December 2025.
+The funding from the Federal Ministry for Economic Affairs and Energy (BMWE) is aimed at both traditional energy-intensive industries (including chemicals, paper, cement and glass) and small and medium-sized enterprises that want to convert their production processes to be climate-friendly.
 This is based on the model ofcarbon contracts for difference.
 Funding is provided for transformation projects that aim to use climate-friendly technologies such as renewable energies, hydrogen or carbon capture and storage (CCU/S).

 The funding guideline has been significantly enhanced for the 2026 round and opened up to SMEs in particular.
 Participation in the preliminary procedure is a mandatory requirement in order to be able to submit a bid in 2026 and thus receive funding.
 Eligible companies should familiarize themselves with the new regulations at an early stage in order to secure competitive advantages.